Skip to Content

 A higher cocoa percentage indicates a higher ratio of cacao to sugar, and a higher proportion of cocoa solids.
 The higher the percentage, the more comparable it will be to cocoa powder.
 If your recipe relies on the bitterness of cocoa powder, dark chocolate is an excellent alternative.

-To use dark chocolate candy bars, melt the chocolate and measure out four tablespoons of liquid chocolate to replace three tablespoons of cocoa powder.
+How Much to Use to use dark chocolate candy bars, melt the chocolate and measure out four tablespoons of liquid chocolate to replace three tablespoons of cocoa powder.
 Just remember to compensate for the extra fat; check the nutrition label on the back to figure it out.

 Couverture (Melting Chocolate)